-Upon the closing of this offering, we anticipate entering into a credit agreement for the New Credit Facility with Altair Engineering Inc., as borrower, JPMorgan Chase Bank, N.A., as the lead arranger, sole book runner, the administrative agent, swingline lender and letter of credit issuer, and a syndicate of lenders.
-We expect that the New Credit Facility will provide for an initial aggregate commitment amount of \$100 million on the closing date of the New Credit Facility, with a sublimit for the issuance of letters of credit of up to \$5 million and a sublimit for swingline loans, which sublimits will be available, in each case, as long as the aggregate exposures of the lenders do not exceed the aggregate commitments and are subject to the satisfaction of certain conditions.
-The New Credit Facility will mature five years following the closing date of the New Credit Facility will be available (i) to finance working capital needs, (ii) for general corporate purposes of the Company including permitted acquisitions, (iii) to refinance certain existing indebtedness, and (iv) to pay fees and expenses related to the New Credit Facility.
+We have entered into a credit agreement for the New Credit Facility with Altair Engineering Inc., as borrower, JPMorgan Chase Bank, N.A., as the lead arranger, sole book runner, the administrative agent, swingline lender and letter of credit issuer, and a syndicate of lenders.
+The New Credit Facility becomes effective on satisfaction of certain conditions including the closing of our offering and once effective provides for an initial aggregate commitment amount of \$100.0 million, with a sublimit for the issuance of letters of credit of up to \$5.0 million and a sublimit for swingline loans of up to \$5.0 million, which sublimits will be available, in each case, as long as the aggregate exposures of the lenders do not exceed the aggregate commitments and are subject to the satisfaction of certain conditions.
+The New Credit Facility will mature five years following the signing date of the New Credit Facility.
+The New Credit Facility will be available (i) to finance working capital needs, (ii) for general corporate purposes of the Company including permitted acquisitions, (iii) to refinance certain existing indebtedness, and (iv) to pay fees and expenses related to the New Credit Facility.

-We expect that the New Credit Facility will allow us to request that the aggregate commitments under the New Credit Facility be increased to up to \$150 million, subject to certain conditions, by obtaining additional commitments from the existing lenders or by causing a person acceptable to the administrative agent to become a lender (in each case subject to the terms and conditions set forth in the New Credit Facility).
+The New Credit Facility will allow us to request that the aggregate commitments under the New Credit Facility be increased to up to \$150.0 million, subject to certain conditions, by obtaining additional commitments from the existing lenders or by causing a person acceptable to the administrative agent to become a lender (in each case subject to the terms and conditions set forth in the New Credit Facility).

-We expect that all borrowings and letter of credit issuances under the New Credit Facility will be subject to the satisfaction of certain customary conditions, including the absence of any default or event of default and the accuracy of representations and warranties.
+All borrowings and letter of credit issuances under the New Credit Facility are subject to the satisfaction of certain customary conditions, including the absence of any default or event of default and the accuracy of representations and warranties.

-We expect that borrowings under the New Credit Facility will bear interest at a rate per annum equal to an agreed upon applicable margin plus, at our option, either the Alternate Base Rate (defined as the greatest of (1) the Prime Rate (as defined in the New Credit Facility) in effect on such day, (2) the Federal Funds Effective Rate (as defined in the New Credit Facility) in effect on such day plus 1/2 of 1.00% or (3) the Adjusted LIBO Rate (as defined in the New Credit Facility) for a one month interest period on such day (or if such day is not a business day, the immediately preceding business day) plus 1.00%) or the Adjusted LIBO Rate.
-We expect that the applicable margin for borrowings under the New Credit Facility will be based on our most recently tested consolidated total net leverage ratio and will vary from (a) in the case of Eurodollar loans, 1.25% to 2.00%, and (b) in the case of ABR loans or swingline loans, 0.25% to 1.00%.
-We expect that the unused portion of the New Credit Facility will be subject to a commitment fee ranging from 0.15% to 0.30%.
+Borrowings under the New Credit Facility will bear interest at a rate per annum equal to an agreed upon applicable margin plus, at our option, either the Alternate Base Rate (defined as the greatest of (1) the Prime Rate (as defined in the New Credit Facility) in effect on such day, (2) the Federal Funds Effective Rate (as defined in the New Credit Facility) in effect on such day plus 1/2 of 1.00% or (3) the Adjusted LIBO Rate (as defined in the New Credit Facility) for a one month interest period on such day (or if such day is not a business day, the immediately preceding business day) plus 1.00%) or the Adjusted LIBO Rate.
+The applicable margin for borrowings under the New Credit Facility will be based on our most recently tested consolidated total net leverage ratio and will vary from (a) in the case of Eurodollar loans, 1.25% to 2.00%, and (b) in the case of ABR loans or swingline loans, 0.25% to 1.00%.
+The unused portion of the New Credit Facility will be subject to a commitment fee ranging from 0.15% to 0.30%.
 We will also pay certain ongoing customary fees and expenses under the New Credit Facility.
-We expect that the interest rate amount under the New Credit Facility must at no point exceed the highest lawful rate.
-We expect that with respect to the issuance of letters of credit, we will pay (i) to the lenders, a participation fee with respect to each such lender's participations in letters of credit, (ii) to the issuing bank, an issuing fee of 0.25% of the amount of the letters of credit issued by such issuing bank, and (iii) other customary fees owed to the issuing bank.
+The interest rate amount under the New Credit Facility must at no point exceed the highest lawful rate.
+With respect to the issuance of letters of credit, we will pay (i) to the lenders, a participation fee with respect to each such lender's participations in letters of credit, (ii) to the issuing bank, an issuing fee of 0.25% of the amount of the letters of credit issued by such issuing bank, and (iii) other customary fees owed to the issuing bank.